varmatieto/pml_project/README.md

 pml_project
 ===========

-essay for the machine learning course
+Essay for the machine learning course

 Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement